 The wheelchair occupant must be secured with dynamically crash-tested and approved pelvic and upper-torso belts or with a five point child restraint harness as part of WTORS.
-Place the pelvic belt across the front of the pelvis near the upper thighs, not high over the abdomen.
-Place the upper-torso belt across the middle of the shoulder and the center of the chest, and connect to the pelvic belt near the hip of the wheelchair occupant.
+Place the pelvic belt across the front of the pelvis near the upper-torso belt across the middle of the shoulder and the center of the chest, and connect to the pelvic belt near the hip of the wheelchair occupant.
 See figure 6.